AlistairMcCutcheon/MS_lesion_visualiser/README.md

 ![alt text](assets/screenshot.png "Sreenshot of the Extension")

 The extension contains a single module, which reads in multiple sclerosis imagery and segmentations in a specific format, and displays them.
 It also allows you to easily toggle between images in different time points.
-At present, there is a single module "Main" which handles loading, displaying and switching between the data.
+At present, there is a single module "LoadMSLesionData" which handles loading, displaying and switching between the data.

 ## Tutorial: